ckdjrkffz/multi-stage-reranking/README.md

 # Text Retrieval with Multi-Stage Re-Ranking Models
-- This is the code for the paper "Text Retrieval with Multi-Stage Re-Ranking Models". arXiv link will be released.
+- This is the code for the paper "Text Retrieval with Multi-Stage Re-Ranking Models". [arXiv](https://arxiv.org/pdf/2311.07994.pdf)

 ## Requirment